Our Commissioners form our Board and provide challenge, scrutiny and insight to help the Commission do its vital work.

 Chief Executive Officer

-The Chief Executive Officer is an executive member of the Board and is the Accounting Officer for the Commission.
-They Chair the Executive Committee of the Commission, overseeing the efficient and effective running of the organisation, ensuring it discharges its functions in line with all legal requirements and galvanising all staff to work in support of the Commission’s mission.
+The Chief Executive Officer is an executive member of the Board and is the Accounting Officer for the ICRIR.
+The postholder chairs the Executive Leadership Team of the Commission, overseeing the efficient and effective running of the organisation.
+They ensure it discharges its functions in line with all legal requirements.
+Also, they direct all staff to work in support of the Commission’s mission.

 Non-Executive Commissioners